darkocobe/darkocobe.github.io/_posts/2021-02-05-the-secrets-of-conditional-access-policy-design.md

 Every change should be controlled and properly planned.
 The CA policy changes will be logged in the Azure AD audit logs.
 You need to keep these logs for a longer period so you can have full visibility.
 By default, Azure AD keeps the audit logs for 30 days only.

-Once you transfer your sign-in and audit logs to your Log Analytics workspace, you can analyze the CA policies using the built-in Conditional Acess Insights Workbook.
+Once you transfer your sign-in and audit logs to your Log Analytics workspace, you can analyze the CA policies using the built-in Conditional Access Insights Workbook.
 You can implement your custom workbooks as well.
 Notify your admins if someone performed an unauthorized adjustment.

 - **Configuration as a Code**